Chris Christofi: Career

-Contribution to cue sports

-Christofi has been a major contributor to the sport of snooker and billiard as a player, administrator, and sponsor.

 He started playing snooker at the age of 14 when he lived in Cyprus.
 He returned to Australia when he was 16 and started playing for Brunswick where he was promoted to A grade.
 Later, he competed in the Australian U18 and U21 national tournaments, representing Victoria alongside his friends Neil Robertson and James Mifsud.
 He has won snooker events, including Vic Minors and has played in the quarter-finals of open snooker events.